Subscribe

 One of these forces is that industries commoditize: Companies copy the best ideas from each other, whether in features to attract customers or cost-savings to build profits, so they converge to similar products with similar cost structures.
 Undifferentiated in most dimensions, the flexible dimension is price, and in a real-life Prisoner’s Dilemma, price reduces until profits are driven to zero.
 It’s great for the consumer—the best products at the lowest prices—but bad for the companies.

 To avoid homogenization, a company needs differentiation that others cannot copy.
-Best is differentiation that customers care about, because that should lead not only to higher prices (because customers cannot get the same value elsewhere) but also greater market share.
+Best is product differentiation that customers value, because that should lead not only to higher prices (because customers cannot get the same value elsewhere) but also greater market share.
 Second-best is differentiation in cost structure, because this allows the company to convert those savings either into profit (keep in the bank, or distribute by dividend or stock buy-back) or growth (spend in sales, marketing, or new product development).

 Durable differentiation is rare, especially in the software industry where almost anything can be copied.